 Many people dislike having their teeth cleaned because they believe that it pushes bacteria further into your body.
-Dr. John Tortora and his associates offer this page of information to dispel this and other myths about bacteremia and preventive care.
+Dr. John Tortora and Dr. Travis Smith offer this page of information to dispel this and other myths about bacteremia and preventive care.
 For more information and to schedule your consultation with our dentists in Brick, New Jersey, please contact our office at 732-295-1616.

 Bacteremia is the presence of bacteria in the bloodstream.
 In reference to the oral cavity it is the bacterial Biofilm (Plaque) that is under the gums that contributes to this bacteremia.
 This is caused by: eating, brushing and grinding our teeth.
 In a research study of bacteremia, the subjects were actually told to eat an apple to induce the Bacteremia they were studying.